 The male urogenital triangle houses the bulb of the penis, the scrotum and serves as a point of attachment for the penis.
 The perineal body is continuous with the perineal raphe in the scrotal skin.
 In males, the bulbourethral ducts, urethra, deep dorsal neurovasculature of the penis and the nerves and vessels of the scrotum all pass over the perineal membrane.

-The fascia of obturator internus continues towards the superficial surface of the levator ani and covers the deep region of the ischiorectal fossa.
-At this point it is called the deep fascia of the anal triangle.
+The fascia of obturator internus continues towards the superficial surface of the levator ani and covers the deep region of the ischioanal fossa.
+At that point, it is called the deep fascia of the anal triangle.
 Its counterpart, the superficial fascia of the anal triangle, is a continuation of the subcutaneous fascia of the peritoneal skin and the skin of the buttocks and thigh.